kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Also set `disable-supported` to `true` or `false` in `kep.yaml`.
-Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).

 Yes.
 To downgrade the cluster to version that does not support scale-to-zero feature: